Metagenomic Analysis using Phylogenetic Placement -- A Review of the First Decade: Phylogenetic Placement

+Once initial tasks such as reference tree creation and sequence alignment are completed, the actual placement can commence.
+There exist several distinct algorithmic approaches for conducting the core part of phylogenetic placement, which we introduce here; see~\tabref{tab:PlacementTools} for an overview.

+\paragraph{Maximum Likelihood Placement} Maximum Likelihood (ML) is a statistically interpretable and robust general inference framework, and one of the most common approaches for phylogenetic tree inference \citep{Felsenstein2004,Yang2006,Dhar2016}.
+It works by searching through the super-exponentially large space of potential tree topologies for a given set of sequences (taxa), and computing the phylogenetic likelihood of the sequence data of these taxa being the result of the evolutionary relationships between the taxa as described by each potential tree, while also computing branch lengths of the tree.
+The result of this inference is the tree topology one is able to find using some heuristic search strategy that best (most likely) ``explains'' the underlying sequence data.
+Due to the NP-hardness of the tree search problem, the best tree one can find might not be the globally best one.

+To calculate this likelihood, ML methods use statistical models of sequence evolution that describe substitutions between sequences (insertions and deletions are mostly ignored; it is hence also called a substitution model), see \citep{Arenas2015} for a review.
+Consequently, the estimated parameters of these models are an inherent property of the resulting phylogenetic tree.
+The choice of model parameters also directly informs the specific branch lengths of a tree, interpreting a tree under a different set of model parameters thus may lead to inconsistencies.
+Therefore, under the ML framework, we strongly recommend to use the same substitution model and parameters for tree inference and for phylogenetic placement.

+Based on the general ML tree inference framework, ML-based phylogenetic placement works in two steps: First, the QSs are aligned against the RA as described above, and second, using the resulting comprehensive alignment with both reference and query sequences, the QSs are placed on the RT using the maximum likelihood method to evaluate possible placement locations \citep{Stark2010,Matsen2010,Berger2011}.

-\paragraph{Placement} Phylogenetic placement was first developed by adapting the standard methods used in ML tree inference \citep{Stark2010,Matsen2010,Berger2011}.
-Thus, instead of searching through all possible tree topologies for a given set of sequences, for a given QS, ML-based placement only searches through the branches of the reference tree (RT) as potential placement locations for the QS.
-That is, each branch of the RT is evaluated as a placement location, and branch lengths of the involved branches are optimized, following the same approaches as for de-novo tree inference.
+Standard methods used in ML tree inference use search heuristics to explore some possible tree topologies for a given set of sequences.
+Instead, for a given QS, ML-based placement only searches through the branches of the reference tree (RT) as potential placement locations for the QS.
+That is, each branch of the RT is evaluated as a placement location, and branch lengths of the involved branches are optimized, following the same approaches as for de novo tree inference.
 However, the distal and proximal branch lengths of the placement (see \figref{fig:Placement:sub:TinyTree} for details) are typically re-scaled, so that their sum is equal to the original branch length in the RT.
 Finally, the phylogenetic likelihood of the tree with the QS amended as a temporary extra taxon is calculated.

 For each QS and each branch of the RT, this process yields a likelihood score (which is stored in the \fileformat{jplace} format, see \secref{sec:PhylogeneticPlacement:sub:Concept:par:FileFormat}).
 The Likelihood Weight Ratio (LWR) of a placement location is then computed as the ratio between this likelihood score and the sum over all likelihood scores for the QS across the entire tree \cite{Strimmer2002,VonMering2007}.
 These likelihood scores sum to one across all branches, and hence express the confidence (or probability) of the QS being placed on a given branch.